admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ## Chance

 Fortune hands have a "?
 Chance" button, which draws a random card from the Fortune Deck, plays it immediately and returns the card to to the Deck.

-## Special notes

-### The Thaumixology Variation

-This Variation on the Great Game by FVTT system author @admiralnlson, is not official in any way.
-However it shows up in System Settings because.. well I use this FoundryVTT system for my own personal Hosts needs also!
-It is entirely optional of course!

----
-**The Thaumixology Variation**\
-*In which Sorcerers find themselves inspired by their local bartender.*

-When casting a spell, a Sorcerer may elect to use Thaumixology, which is the art of mixing Aligned and Unaligned Power in order to accelerate the casting of a spell, in exchange for a very probable Harmonic.

-When using Thaumixology, the card of Unaligned power with the highest value (the one that determines the Harmonic, chosen by the Host in case of a tie) grants a number of points of Thaumic Energy equal to half of its value, rounded down (rather than just 1 point).
-On the other hand, the Sorcerer cannot release Unaligned Power.
-The only way to release Power is to cancel the Spell entirely.

-__Example:__

-Sorcerer Eliasz attempts to Shake the Earth [♣].
-After determining the Definitions of the Spell, the Total Thaumic Energy Requirement is 17.
-Eliasz decides to leverage Thaumixology for this spell.

-He gathers Power: [J♣].
-Aligned Power: 11 points of Thaumic Energy.
-Insufficient to trigger the spell.

-He keeps gathering Power: [5♥].
-11 + (5 / 2) = 13 points of Thaumic Energy.
-Still insufficient.

-He persists in gathering Power: [8♥].
-11 + 1 + (8 / 2) = 15 points of Thaumic Energy.
-Still insufficient.

-Eliasz could Unravel, inflicting himself a Wound to gain the 2 points he lacks.
-But the situation isn't that dire.

-He persists: [A♦].
-11 + 1 + 1 + (14 / 2) = 20 points of Thaumic Energy.
-The spell triggers, with a Material Harmonic [♦].

----